jaylee20/Shop_with_Rob/README.md

 2. **API Key Information**

-   1. Copy the config.example.js in the config folder
+   1. Copy the config.example.js in the config folder.
-   2. Rename it to config.js
+   2. Rename config.example.js to config.js.
-   3. Replace TOKEN value of 'GITHUBKEY' with your personal access token
+   3. Replace TOKEN value of 'GITHUBKEY' with your personal access token.
    <p></p>

 ---